YasminBeatriz/Round-Robin-Process-Scheduling-Simulation/README.md

 PROCESS FINISHED: When a process finishes, it is removed from the CPU or the Ready Queue and terminated.

-Each time that an event is triggered, it is placed on the Event Queue until it will be dequeued in the next loop's execution and continuing the simulation.
+Each time that an event is triggered, it is placed on the Event Queue until it will be dequeued in the next loop's execution and thus continuing the simulation.

 The program also provides a set of data to show an overall performance of the simulation.